 Steve & Karen Multer (ASCAP, AEA, Dramatists Guild) are two-time winners of the Billboard World Song Contest (Jazz,) three-time winners in the Great American Song Contest (Variety,) have received radio airplay in over 150 jazz and A/C markets worldwide, are featured on 3 SONY/BMG compilation disc releases, and are 10-time ASCAPlus Award recipients (2005-2014.)
 They've licensed songs for TV and film including CSI: Crime Scene Investigation (CBS), Entourage (HBO), and Legally Blondes (MGM/ABC.)
 Two full-length original studio albums with vocal jazz quartet, TONIC, were hailed by Variety, Jazz Review, AMG, Cy Coleman, and Alan & Marilyn Bergman.

-Multer & Multer spent a decade performing across the country in regional Equity theatre before meeting onstage in 1993 at Drury Lane Oakbrook, Chicago.
-They spent their acting careers at The Marriott Theatre, Drury Lane Evergreen Park, Candlelight, Stages St. Louis, The Barn, The Lyric Theatre, Beef n' Boards, Wagon Wheel, The New London Barn, Lambs Players, and many others before migrating to songwriting.
+Multer & Multer spent a decade performing across the country in regional Equity houses before meeting onstage in 1993 playing opposite each other in Phantom of the Opera at Drury Lane Oakbrook.
+They spent their acting careers at The Marriott Theater, Drury Lane Evergreen Park, Candlelight, Stages St. Louis, The Barn, The Lyric Theater, Beef n' Boards, Wagon Wheel, The New London Barn, Lambs Players, and many others before migrating to songwriting.